Gerard Swope: Biography

 Swope was born in St. Louis, Missouri, to Ida and Isaac Swope, Jewish immigrants from Germany.
 He graduated from the Massachusetts Institute of Technology in 1895.
 He married Mary Dayton Hill.
 He was the brother of Herbert Bayard Swope, and father of Henrietta Swope and John Swope, the Hollywood and Life Magazine photographer who married actress Dorothy McGuire.

 He is possibly best known for his labor relations innovations.
-At General Electric, Swope implemented numerous labor reforms, making conditions better for employees with voluntary unemployment insurance, profit-sharing, and other program that were considered radical in their day.
+At General Electric, Swope implemented numerous labor reforms, making conditions better for employees with voluntary unemployment insurance, profit-sharing, and other programs that were considered radical in their day.
 Swope increased sales and overall efficiency (economics), earning high profits and market share and focused on employee training, retention, and loyalty.
 Before the passage of the Wagner Act, Swope "had long supported labor legislation."

 He served as Chairman of The Business Council, then known as the Business Advisory Council, for the United States Department of Commerce in 1933.
-Swope's other Roosevelt administration roles included member, Industrial Advisory Board of the National Recovery Administration (NRA) (1933); member, Bureau of Advertising and Planning of the Department of Commerce (1933); chairman, Coal Advisory Board (1933); member, National Labor Board (1933); member, President's Advisory Council on Economic Security (1934); and member, Advisory Council on Social Security (1937-1938).
-Swope was Assistant Secretary of the Treasury in 1942, when he was chairman of the Committee to Study Budgets of Relief Appeals for Foreign Countries.
+Swope's other Roosevelt administration roles included member, Industrial Advisory Board of the National Recovery Administration (NRA) (1933); member, Bureau of Advertising and Planning of the Department of Commerce (1933); chairman, Coal Advisory Board (1933); member, National Labor Board (1933); member, President's Advisory Council on Economic Security (1934); and member, Advisory Council on Social Security (1937–1938).
+In 1939, after reaching the GE mandatory retirement age of 67, he became chairman of the New York City Housing Authority, a full-time job.
+He left that post in 1942 to resume the presidency of G. E. for two years while Charles Edward Wilson served with the War Production Board.
+At Mr. Wilson's return Mr. Swope was elected honorary president.
+Swope was Assistant Secretary of the Treasury in 1942, when he was chairman of the committee to Study Budgets of Relief Appeals for Foreign Countries.
 For his work, he won the Hoover Medal.

+Later life

+In 1949, Swope made his first visit to Israel at the suggestion of friends who were active in the Palestine Economic Corporation.
+On the trip, Swope expressed that he would consider moving to a kibbutz "if he didn't love New York so much."
+He was a long-time sponsor of the American Technion Society, which supported Technion University in Haifa.

-He died in New York City in 1957.
+He died in New York City on November 20, 1957.
 In 2005, Forbes Magazine ranked Swope as the 20th most influential businessman of all time.